As used in this article the following definitions apply:

 (1) Has been trained pursuant to the requirements of this article;

-(2) Is considered by the registered professional nurse to be competent;
+(2) Is considered by the authorized registered professional nurse to be competent;

-(3) Consults with the registered professional nurse or attending physician on a regular basis; and
+(3) Consults with the authorized registered professional nurse on a regular basis; and

-(4) Is monitored or supervised by the registered professional nurse.
+(4) Is monitored or supervised by the authorized registered professional nurse.

-(d) Nothing in this article may be construed to prohibit any facility staff member from administering medications or providing any other prudent emergency assistance to aid any person who is in acute physical distress or requires emergency assistance.
+(e) Nothing in this article may be construed to prohibit any facility staff member from administering medications or performing health maintenance tasks, or providing any other prudent emergency assistance to aid any person who is in acute physical distress or requires emergency assistance.

-(a) Any individual who is not otherwise authorized by law to administer medication may administer medication in locations covered by this article if he or she meets the requirements and provisions of this article.
-Any person who administers medication pursuant to the provisions of this article shall be exempt from the licensing requirements of chapter thirty of this code.
+(a) Any individual who is not otherwise authorized by law to administer medication or perform health maintenance tasks may administer medication or perform health maintenance tasks in locations covered by this article if he or she meets the requirements of this article and is exempt from the licensing requirements of chapter thirty of this code.

-(b) All licensed health care professionals as defined in this article remain subject to the provisions of their respective licensing laws.
+(b) Licensed health care professionals remain subject to their respective licensing laws.

-(c) Notwithstanding any other provision of law to the contrary, this article shall not be construed to violate or be in conflict with any of the provisions of articles seven or seven-a, chapter thirty of this code.
+(c) Notwithstanding any other provision of law to the contrary, this article shall not be construed to violate or be in conflict with articles seven or seven-a, chapter thirty of this code.

-(b) The department shall develop and approve training curricula and competency evaluation procedures for facility staff members who administer medication pursuant to the provisions of this article.
-The department shall consider the recommendations of the council of nurses and shall consult with the West Virginia board of examiners for registered nurses in developing the training curricula and competency evaluation procedures.
+(b) The department shall develop and approve training curricula and competency evaluation procedures for facility staff members who administer medication or perform health maintenance tasks.
+The department shall consider the recommendations of the council and shall consult with the West Virginia Board of Examiners for Registered Nurses in developing the training curricula and competency evaluation procedures.

-(c) The program developed by the department shall require that any person who applies to act as a facility staff member authorized to administer medications pursuant to the provisions of this article shall:
+(d) The program developed by the department shall require that any person who applies to act as a facility staff member authorized to administer medications or perform health maintenance tasks shall:

 (1) Hold a high school diploma or general education diploma;

-(2) Be trained or certified in cardiopulmonary resuscitation and first aid;
+(2) Be certified in cardiopulmonary resuscitation and first aid;

 (4) Pass a competency evaluation developed by the department; and